Alkimik9000/api-start-express-ts/README.md

 ### 🔗 API Endpoints ###

-The following API endpoints are currently available:
+There is an API endpoint available for interacting with the project data, which is:

-- `GET /api/data`: Retrieve all data items
+`GET /api/data`: Retrieve all data items from the project's database.

 ### 📄 License ###